TheCrazyGM/hivetools/site-tools/hive-key-updater/README.md

 3. Generate a new secure passphrase
 4. Preview the new keys that will be created
 5. Download your keys for safekeeping
-6. Update your account keys (make sure to turn off Dry Run mode when ready)
+6. Update your account keys

 ## Dependencies